-Division 6, General Responsibilities for Caregivers and Household Members April 2017
+Division 6, General Responsibilities for Caregivers and Household Members March 2023

 - (a) You and all other caregivers are responsible for seeing that children are: - (1) Treated with courtesy, respect, acceptance, and patience [High]; - (2) Recognized and respected for their uniqueness as an individual [Medium-High]; - (3) Not abused, neglected, or exploited [High]; and - (4) Released only to a parent or a person designated by a parent.
 [High] - (b) You and all other caregivers must report suspected abuse, neglect, or exploitation to DFPS as specified in §261.101 of the Texas Family Code.
-[High] - (c) You and all other caregivers must also: - (1) Demonstrate competency, good judgment, and self-control in the presence of children [High]; - (2) Know and comply with the minimum standards specified in this chapter [High]; - (3) Know each child's name and have information showing the child's age [Medium-High]; - (4) Supervise children at all times, as specified in §747.1503 of this title (relating to What does Licensing mean by "supervise children at all times?")
-[High]; - (5) Ensure the children are not out of control [Medium-High]; - (6) Be free from other activities not directly involving the teaching, care, and supervision of children, such as: - (A) Administrative and clerical duties that take the caregiver's attention away from the children [High]; - (B) Janitorial duties [High]; and - (C) Personal use of electronic devices, such as cell phones, MP3 players, and video games.
-Cell phones may be briefly used for necessary phone calls, as long as appropriate supervision is maintained [High]; and
+[High] - (c) You and all other caregivers must also: - (1) Demonstrate competency, good judgment, and self-control in the presence of children [High]; - (2) Know and comply with the minimum standards specified in this chapter [High]; - (3) Supervise children at all times, as specified in §747.1503 of this division (relating to What responsibilities does a caregiver have when supervising a child or children?); - (4) Be free from other activities not directly involving the teaching, care, and supervision of children, such as: - (A) Administrative and clerical duties that take the caregiver's attention away from the children [High]; - (B) Janitorial duties [High]; and - (C)Personal use of electronic devices, such as cell phones, MP3 players, and video games.
+Cell phones may be briefly used for necessary phone calls, as long as appropriate supervision is maintained [High];